sedulix/INSTAGRAM-ANSERING-MACHINE/README.md

 OPENROUTER_MODEL=<Your OpenRouter Model Name>
 ```

+3. **Create a folder for storing small data:**

+> Create a folder named `json_files` in the project root.
+> It will be used to store data like passwords, chat IDs, and usernames.

-3. Install dependencies:
+4. Install dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-4. Run the bot:
+5. Run the bot:

 ```bash
 python main.py